ydaniv/uijet/docs-src/guides/widgets.md

 In the above example we load `uijet` and use it to `declare()` an instance of a `List` Widget.

-Once uijet starts it will automatically load the `List` Widget, create an instance of it, and bind it to the DOM element set in the `element` option.
+Once uijet starts it will create an instance of the `List` Widget and bind it to the DOM element set in the `element` option.

 The actual `List` component that will be created with the `id`: `groovie_list` is *injected* with